-In 2012-2014 Marr was a Social Science Research Council and Japan Foundation Center for Global Partnership Abe Fellow.
-For a project entitled Recovery Zone?
-Human Security at the Margins of American and Japanese Global Cities, he is conducting longitudinal comparative ethnographic research in neighborhoods where street homelessness and housing programs concentrate in Miami (Overtown/Downtown), Los Angeles (Skid Row), Tokyo (San’ya), and Osaka (Kamagasaki).
-This research explores how different “service hubs” in distinct urban contexts affect residents’ experiences of human security.
+In 2012-2014, I was an Abe Fellow, supported by the Social Science Research Council and Japan Foundation Center for Global Partnership.
+For a project entitled “Recovery Zone?
+Human Security at the Margins of American and Japanese Global Cities,” I conducted comparative ethnographic research in service hub neighborhoods where street homelessness, housing programs, aid efforts, and social movements concentrate.
+These included Miami (Overtown), Los Angeles (Skid Row), Tokyo (San’ya), and Osaka (Kamagasaki).
+In this project, I have explored how different service hubs in distinct urban contexts affect residents’ subjective experiences and feelings of (in)security.

-recipient of a fellowship provided by Japan’s Ministry of Education.
-He earned a M.A. degree in sociology at Howard University in 1997, where he focused on urban sociology.
-There he received a grant from the National Science Foundation to conduct ethnographic research on homelessness in the wake of the Hanshin Earthquake in Kobe and published an article based on his M.A. thesis.
-After working in the nonprofit sector in Los Angeles and Tokyo, he entered UCLA’s graduate program in sociology, focusing on ethnography and social stratification.
-In addition to internal funding, his doctoral research was supported by the U.S. Department of Housing and Urban Development, the Japan Foundation, and the National Science Foundation.
-He earned his Ph.D. from UCLA in 2007, and was awarded a postdoctoral fellowship from Harvard University’s Reischauer Institute of Japanese Studies.
+My training as a social scientist focused on urban inequality in the United States and Japan began with my pursuit of B.A. degrees in government and Japanese at the University of Notre Dame, which I received in 1993.
+I participated in Notre Dame’s Center for Social Concerns’ Summer Service Project, earning a scholarship while living and working at the Midnight Mission in Los Angeles’ Skid Row neighborhood.
+I also spent a year studying abroad at Nanzan University in Nagoya, Japan, and after graduation, another year at Nagoya University as a recipient of a fellowship provided by Japan’s Ministry of Education.
+I earned a M.A. degree in sociology at Howard University in 1997, where I focused on urban sociology.
+There, I received a grant from the National Science Foundation to conduct ethnographic research on homelessness in the wake of the Hanshin Earthquake in Kobe and published an article based on my M.A. thesis.
+After working in the nonprofit sector in Los Angeles and Tokyo, I entered UCLA’s graduate program in sociology, focusing on ethnography and social stratification.
+In addition to internal funding, my doctoral research was supported by the U.S. Department of Housing and Urban Development, the Japan Foundation, and the National Science Foundation.
+I earned my Ph.D. from UCLA in 2007 and was awarded a postdoctoral fellowship from Harvard University’s Reischauer Institute of Japanese Studies for 2007-2008.